-The Pros of Submitting Photographs to Magazines
+The Benefits of Submitting Photos To Magazines

 There is no doubt that having your high-quality work published in a photography magazine has its positives.